Career Opportunities - State Special Schools

 The Tennessee Department of Education has placed an emphasis on improved achievement and post-secondary outcomes for students with disabilities.
 Moreover, we expect to see faster growth for students who are the furthest behind.
 Thus, the Superintendent must be well-versed and competent in both the management of daily operations and the delivery of high-quality academic instruction.

 Compensation will be commensurate with experience, and there is on-campus housing available for the Superintendent.
-However, it is due for renovation as indicated by our capital project section.

 Candidates should be knowledgeable of: